Functional time series prediction under partial observation of the future curve: Functional Models for Prediction

 \subsubsection{Dimension selection for fully functional regression model}

-Typically, we will project the functional objects into a finite dimensional space spanned by the first few principal components.
-The number of principal components are selected such that the proportion of variance explained exceeds a prespecified threshold (say, $90\%$).
-However, our purpose is prediction, so it is not always appropriate to select principal components that explain a large portion of variance.
-So we consider a new criterion for selecting the best dimensions of eigenfunction spaces of predictors and responses.
-Here, we propose to choose the dimensions by minimizing the mean square error of prediction.
+A common approach is to select the minimum number of principal components so that proportion of variance explained by the functional principal components exceeds a pre-specified threshold.
+However, the main goal here is prediction and thus it might not be always appropriate to select principal components that explain a large portion of variance.
+We consider a new criterion for selecting the best dimensions of eigen-spaces of predictors and responses.
+Here, we propose to choose the dimensions by minimizing the mean squared error (MSE) of prediction, which is asymptotically equivalent to the functional final prediction error (fFPE)

-Without loss of generality, assume predictors $X$'s and responses $Y$'s be elements in $L_H^2$ with mean function zero and covariance operator $C_X$ resp$_.$ $C_Y$.
-Suppose the dimension of eigenfunction space of the predictors is $d_x$, that of the responses is $d_y$, and $\hat{Y}$ is the prediction of $Y$ by the regression model, then by orthonormality of eigenfunctions, the MSE of prediction can be decomposed as